 Instead of following scripts, agentic AI workflows pursue outcomes.

 According to Forrester, organizations implementing agentic AI for workflow automation report 60-80% time savings compared to 20-30% with traditional automation - and crucially, these systems require 70% less maintenance because they adapt to process changes autonomously.
+Treat those benchmarks as directional, not guaranteed.
+Your ROI depends on workflow volume, exception rate, integration depth, and whether the team actually changes how work is routed.

 Core Capabilities of Agentic AI Workflow Systems